Home » Bulgaria

 St Aleksandar Nevski Cathedral

-Sofia Self-Guided City Walk
+Sofia City Walk

 Over the centuries Sofia has been conquered many times, as a result, the city has signs of Greek, Roman, Thracian, Ottoman and Soviet occupation.
 As you explore Sofia you will discover Roman ruins, medieval frescoes, Thracian relics, enthralling museums, and an Ottoman mosque.